Genealogy resources - Maps and parish histories

 1839 – St. Henry, St. Henry

-The fourth filial parish of Minster was founded at St. Henry, were twenty members were organized into a parish, and a frame church was built by them in 1839.
+The fourth subsidiary parish of Minster was established at St. Henry, where twenty members came together to form a parish.
+They constructed a frame church in 1839.

 1839 – St. Joseph, St. Joseph